-- 9.3.1.1 Perform test as usual with one ~2mm cutting and one ~2mm thread from known bloodstain.
-Record results (include time it took for positive rxn to be visible). - 9.3.1.2 The $\sim$ 2mm2 cutting sample must have a positive reaction within 10 minutes for passing.
+- 9.3.1.1 Perform test as usual with one $\sim 2$ mm cutting and one $\sim 2$ mm thread from known bloodstain.
+Record results (include time it took for positive reaction to be visible). - 9.3.1.2 The $\sim$ 2mm2 cutting sample must have a positive reaction within 10 minutes for passing.
 The $\sim$ 2mm thread should ideally be positive within 10 minutes but is used primarily as a sensitivity indicator of the given test lot.
 The kit may still be deemed as passing without a positive result for the thread. - 9.3.1.3 The QC will be documented on Form 410-QC or electronic equivalent in ILIMS.
 If available, attach photo documentation.